Skip to main content

 class EpisodicMemory()

 Represents a single, isolated memory instance for a specific context.
-This class orchestrates the interaction between short-term (session) memory and long-term (declarative) memory.
-It manages the lifecycle of the memory, handles adding new information (episodes), and provides methods to retrieve contextual information for queries.
-Each instance is tied to a unique MemoryContext (defined by group, agent, user, and session IDs) and is managed by a central EpisodicMemoryManager.
+This class manages the interaction between short-term (session) memory and long-term (declarative) memory.
+Each instance is tied to a unique MemoryContext (defined by group, agent, user, and session IDs).

 init